Why Marchionne stood out as an auto industry leader

 CREATING VALUE

-Since taking over Fiat in 2004, Marchionne has grown the company's market value by more than tenfold.
-Fiat's share prices rose from 1.4 euros ($1.64) to as much as 20 euros ($23.4) this year.
+Since taking over Fiat in 2004, Marchionne has increased the company's market value more than tenfold.
+Fiat's share price rose from 1.4 euros ($1.64) to as much as 20 euros ($23.4) this year.
 That increase reflects the takeover of Chrysler but also the spinoff of key units, like Ferrari.

 GETTING CASH FROM GM